flowchart TD

 210.6.2 6.2 Ensemble Interpretation

 Because each training step samples a random subset of active blocks, stochastic depth trains an implicit ensemble of networks of varying depths that share weights, analogous to the way dropout trains an ensemble of subnetworks.
-The shorter effective paths also mitigate vanishing gradients, which is why stochastic depth enabled the training of residual networks beyond a thousand layers and remains a standard ingredient in modern vision transformers, where the same block-dropping mechanism is applied to transformer layers.
+A network of \(L\) blocks induces up to \(2^L\) distinct depth configurations, and the trained weights must perform well in expectation over this family.
+The shorter effective paths also mitigate vanishing gradients, since the identity branch provides a direct route for the error signal, which is why stochastic depth enabled the training of residual networks beyond a thousand layers.
+The same block dropping mechanism, applied to transformer layers and usually called drop path, remains a standard ingredient in modern vision transformers.

 210.7 7.
 Choosing and Combining Techniques

 These methods are largely complementary and are routinely stacked.
 A typical image classification recipe combines decoupled weight decay, RandAugment, mixup or CutMix, label smoothing, and stochastic depth simultaneously, with early stopping as a safety net.
-The guiding principle is that weight decay and early stopping constrain the parameters, augmentation and mixup constrain the function through the data, label smoothing constrains the output distribution, and stochastic depth constrains the architecture during optimization.
-Because each acts on a different facet of the model, their regularization effects tend to add rather than conflict, though strengths should be tuned jointly since aggressive use of several at once can tip a model from overfitting into underfitting.
+The guiding principle is the taxonomy at the start of this chapter: weight decay and early stopping constrain the parameters, augmentation and mixup constrain the function through the data, label smoothing constrains the output distribution, and stochastic depth constrains the architecture during optimization.
+Because each acts on a different facet of the model, their regularization effects tend to add rather than conflict.

 210.8 References